 Depth Range: Intertidal to 29 m (But the individual above was trawled from a depth of 120 m in San Juan Channel).

 Biology/Natural History: This species is mainly a scavenger on dead flesh and dead algae, which it uses its long siphon to find.
-May be found in Enteroctopus dofleini middens consuming the scraps left from discarded octopus meals.
+It also has a very long proboscis, up to at least 2.5x its shell length (Braithwaite et al., 2017).
+It may be found in Enteroctopus dofleini middens consuming the scraps left from discarded octopus meals.
 It is a very active snail.
 Kent (1981) found that it turns and flees rapidly when it encounters the seastars Pisaster ochraceus or Leptasterias hexactis.
 If several tube feet have attached to the shell, the snail dislodges the tube feet with its proboscis.
 When moving, a single muscular wave moves along the snail's foot from front to back.
 They climb well, and often rear up on the back of the foot to feel for new substrate.
 A gland on the rear of the foot secretes a thick mucus strand which the animal can use to suspend itself in the water.
 Females attach vase-shaped capsules to rocks.
 Each capsule contains about 60 white eggs.
 The empty shells are often used by hermit crabs.

 Flora and Fairbanks, 1966